drewlakee/chattweiler/README.md

 Contains information about membership warnings.

-- `first_warning_ts` is a timestamp which tells about when the first time a member was notified
+- `first_warning_ts` is a timestamp which tells about when the first time a member was notified about a membership
 - `grace_period` is a period which the application uses to define warning's status after `first_warning_ts`.
-For example, if `first_warning_ts + grace_period` less than `now()` then a warning has expired status
+For example, if `first_warning_ts + grace_period` less than `now()` then the warning has expired status
 - `is_relevant` is a flag which tells about a current status of a warning.
-For example, if warning sent and grace period is justified, it has true, otherwise it has false.
+For example, if warning already sent and grace period still justified, it has true, otherwise it has false.

 </details>